-A survey of 70 practicing nurses registered with the state Board of Nurse Examiners sought to examine incidents of violence in the nursing workplace .
-The nurses who participated worked in a variety of clinical settings and were diverse in age and work experiences; however, all were female and white.
-Findings indicated the most common form of workplace violence experienced was verbal and psychological abuse, experienced by 71% of respondents.
-Forty-two percent had experienced some sort of sexual aggression, and 39% had experienced physical aggression.
-According to the small sample, physicians were the most common perpetrators (41%), followed by fellow nurse colleagues and patients.
-Due to the small sample size, the authors were cautious about generalizing the results.
-It is also important to note that differences in reported perpetrators or types of violence may arise as a result of the implied or given definitions of "aggression" and "violence."
+A survey of 762 practicing registered nurses sought to examine incidents of violence in the nursing workplace .
+The nurses who participated worked in a variety of clinical settings and were diverse in age and work experiences; however, they were primarily female and white.
+Findings indicated the most common form of workplace violence experienced in the past year was verbal abuse by patients, experienced by 54.2% of respondents.
+Nearly 30% had experienced some sort of physical abuse by patients.
+It is important to note that differences in reported perpetrators or types of violence may arise as a result of the implied or given definitions of "aggression" and "violence."

 Nurses in certain settings may be at higher risk given the population they serve.
 A multinational study of psychiatric nurses found that 75% reported that they had been assaulted at least once during their nursing career .
 In 2009, the Emergency Nurses Association published a survey that indicated more than 50% of emergency department nurses had experienced some form of physical violence from a patient, with more than 25% having experienced 20 or more incidences of violence at work in the last 3 years .